Table of Contents

 A French press will almost always look the same as it boasts a very simple, classic design.
 While you can get coffee makers in different sizes and colors, a French press is instantly recognizable.

 Another big difference between the two methods is the equipment needed to produce a hot cup of coffee.
-Neither require an excessive amount of equipment, but the pour over requires slightly more than a French press does.
+Neither requires an excessive amount of equipment, but the pour-over requires slightly more than a French press does.

 No matter what type of coffee maker you purchase, the grind size needed is an important consideration.
 A coarse grind should be used for French press coffee to ensure over-extraction of the grounds doesn’t occur and that minimal grit is found in the coffee.

-You will need to play around with your specific model of pour over coffee maker, but generally speaking, pour over coffee requires a fine to medium-fine grind.
+You will need to play around with your specific model of the pour-over coffee maker, but generally speaking, pour-over coffee requires a fine to medium-fine grind.

 While neither method is as quick as using an automatic brewing machine, they don’t consume too much time and you’ll have your coffee ready to drink in just a couple of minutes.